 Angel Indian: This is the best Indian restaurant in Jackson Heights, a neighborhood once celebrated for its Indian food.
 The chef formerly worked at LIC’s beloved Adda, and the menu is a little similar: expansive in regionality, heavy on spice, focused on super fresh ingredients.
 The fresh paneer, made in-house, is to die for, so anything with paneer in it is a winner.
 Favorite dishes of ours include the PB 35 app, the samosa chaat, the dahi batata puri, the Adraki lamb chops, the dal makhni, the bhindi (okra) masala, the dum biryani (if you’re dining onsite).
 You can’t really go wrong here.
 Almost everything is spicy, so be sure to order plenty of naan as well!
 There’s outdoor dining, but it’s very enclosed.
 74-14 37th Rd.

-Maharaja Sweets & Snacks: This vegetarian spot is known for its sweets, but I come for the Indian chaats, or snacks.
+Maharaja Sweets & Snacks: It’s known for its sweets, but I come to this vegetarian spot for the Indian chaats, or snacks.
 Papri chaat and aloo tikki chaat are among my favorites.
 It’s also a great place to have a veg lunch thali and a masala chai (add your own sugar to taste).
 And then try a sweet!
 I’m partial to jalebi (the sticky orange syrup-soaked ones that look like pretzels) and gajar halwa (sweetened carrot cooked in ghee and milk), but there are so many to choose from.
 Outdoor seating is available.
 73-10 37th Ave.

-Pecoshitas: This Colombian bakery has terrific pan de bono, almojabana, pan de queso, and empanadas (both chicken and beef)—somehow the cheese breads are still being made fresh and hot even at 5pm most days!
-I’ve yet to try many more of the offerings, but I have my eye on the tubs of arequipe (like Colombian caramel) they’re making.
-The service is fast and friendly behind the counter, and there’s some sidewalk seating.
+Pecoshitas: This Colombian bakery has terrific pan de bono, almojabana, pan de queso, and empanadas (both chicken and beef)—and somehow the cheese breads are still being made fresh and hot even at 5pm most days!
+There are lots of desserts, including a delicious mousse de arequipe (like Colombian caramel) and tres leches.
+The service is fast and friendly behind the counter, and there’s some sidewalk seating in addition to the large indoor dining area.
 80-03 Roosevelt Ave.